pkwiatek6/DiscrodBot/README.md

 To run the bot use `./DiscrodBot -t BOT_TOKEN`

-! or / can be used for commands
+! or / can be used for legacy commands

 ## Commands
 /roll - prompts user for the following - [dice pool] [dc] [action]{optional}

 /reroll - rerolls lowest three dice

-Flip a coin - flips a coin - no beginning character required
+/coin - flips a coin - no beginning character required

 ## Legacy Commands
 /N,DC - N is number of dice to roll, DC is DC of the check - Rolls N dice, does proper math vs DC to get number of sucesses)

 /N,DC,Reason - similar to rolling dice but outputs the reason for the roll as well

-/r - rerolls lowest three dice

 ## Commands in Progress